BelleMoon/RFT/README.md

 Transactions should be reversible for a period of time.
 The 'time' is defined by the actual block number.
 A minimal refund block number should be assigned to every address and every transaction must have at least the value of it.
 The minimal refund block must be able to be changed.
 A debt check should occur, ensuring security for refundable amounts, and preveting "Send Before Refund" attack.
 All of this must be stored in a central storage array.
 That eletronic smart contract guarantees one thing: a no intermediaries time-ensured eletronic refund system.

 > Time is a created thing.
-To say ‘I don't have time,' is like saying, ‘I don't want to
+To say ‘I don't have time,' is like saying, ‘I don't want to'

 ## The concept behind